 Federal student loans come with comparatively lower interest rates.
 It is no secret that private student loans generally have bigger interest rates and for a lot of people are unaffordable.
 Federal student loans also have the added advantage that the rates that they offer are mostly fixed.
-This means that for the entire duration of your repayment, interest rate will not change.
-With the Federal Reserve interest rate benchmark vary private student loan interest rates.
+This means that for the entire duration of your repayment, the interest rate will not change.
+With the Federal Reserve interest rate benchmark very private student loan interest rates.

-An excellent credit is not a requisite
+Excellent credit is not a requisite

 Federal student loans, on the other hand, can be easily availed by any enrolled undergraduate.
 Only direct PLUS loans require a credit check.
 These are available to grads and parents.

-It is advisable to exhaust your federal loan options before moving on to private student loan lenders since federal student loans come with a ton of benefits,as we will see.
+It is advisable to exhaust your federal loan options before moving on to private student loan lenders since federal student loans come with a ton of benefits, as we will see.
 Submit the Free Application for Federal Student Aid (FAFSA) to see what federal loans you are eligible for.

-You may seek the help of private student loans too if you have a gap in your education budget that needs to be taken care of.
+You may seek the help of private student loans too if you have a gap in your education budget that needs to be taken care of

 A cosigner is not a necessity

 Students are not likely to have elaborate credit histories displaying their ability to repay.
 For most private student loans, a cosigner is required to qualify for these loans.
-This could be a parent or any adult willing to back the student financially and be present as a moral support.
+This could be a parent or any adult willing to back the student financially and be present as moral support.
 They essentially agree to repay the loan if the student can not.
 Inviting as this may sound, it can be quite dangerous, in the rare scenario that the student fails to repay on time.
 This is quite a huge responsibility to infer upon someone and can be quite burdensome on them.

 Since federal loans do not look at your credit history, they do not require a cosigner to be present with the student/borrower.
 This means that no one else has to worry about your student loan payment status if you can not pay.

-Flexible with pause of payments
+Flexible with a pause of payments

 Subsidized loans accumulate less interest

-Direct subsidized loans are easily to qualify for by students with high financial needs.
+Direct subsidized loans are easy to qualify for by students with high financial needs.
 When in deferment, while in school, during your grace period and if you choose to take a break from your student loan payments, the government offers to pay interest on these subsidized loans.
-You can not avail such benefits on private student loans.
+You can not avail of such benefits on private student loans.
 They start collecting interest, along with unsubsidized federal loans, from the day they are paid to you.

 Income-driven repayment options

-Student loan defaults after a good period of time
+Student loan defaults after a good period

 Most private student loans often go into default when borrowers miss even a single payment.
 This could easily damage your credit and gives your lender opportunities to sue you, even though the federal government has numerous means to get your payment while private lenders do not.

 Having said that, federal student loans give you a lot more time to catch up with your payments in case you fall behind.
-Your student loans will not be labeled as “delinquent” and your loan status and inability to repay will not be reported to credit bureau for up to three months.
+Your student loans will not be labeled as “delinquent” and your loan status and inability to repay will not be reported to the credit bureau for up to three months.
 Your loans will default only after nine months of missed payments, which is a very good period, considering how private student loans default immediately after a payment is missed.
 Once your loan defaults, the government has the authority to take money directly from your paycheck or tax return as repayment.

-A good credit is not a requirement for loan consolidation
+Good credit is not a requirement for loan consolidation

 Multiple federal student loans can be consolidated into one month for efficient payment and hassle-free management.
-One advantage with federal consolidation is that some of your loans will be made eligible for Public Service Loan Forgiveness(PSLF) and income-driven repayment plans.
+One advantage of federal consolidation is that some of your loans will be made eligible for Public Service Loan Forgiveness(PSLF) and income-driven repayment plans.
 Note that it will not save you any money, since the interest rate will be determined by taking a weighted average of your previous/constituent loans’ interest rates.
 Consolidation can be easily availed without a credit check.

 Refinancing and consolidation of your student loans can also be done through a private student loan lender.
-This can help you avail lower interest rates depending on your credit history, credit score and income.
+This can help you avail lower interest rates depending on your credit history, credit score, and income.
 But refinancing via a private lender can cause you to lose federal privileges.

 Good student loan forgiveness options

-In the unfortunate occasion that you die or become disabled, your federal student loans will be discharged.
+On an unfortunate occasion that you die or become disabled, your federal student loans will be discharged.
 This is also true for Parent PLUS loans taken out on the students’ behalf by their parents if the parents who hold these loans die.
 This is not heard of for private loans, although some lenders do offer discharges on death these days.
 Always enquire about the status of your student loan before taking one out to see what will happen if you or your cosigner dies.

-Advantages of Private Student Loans
+Pros of Private Student Loans

 Private Student Loans can fill your financial gaps

 If your financial aid package fails to cover all your expenses and you are out of cash, private student loans can help you out.
 Often students reach the federal student loan borrowing limits or can not qualify for any more aid or resources.
-You will look to your family or others to contribute towards your educational expenses.
+You will look at your family or others to contribute to your educational expenses.
 A private student loan can be very helpful in covering up to your education’s full cost of attendance.
 It can cover the gaps between your financial aid package and your expenditure.

-They are not financial need based
+They are not financial need-based

 As seen in the previous perk, students often max out on their federal options even before their needs are met.
 They further struggle to qualify for any more loans from the federal government.
-Most federal loans like Pell Grants, Perkins loans and direct subsidized loans are need-based.
-That is , you can avail them only depending on the government’s estimate of how much you will need.
+Most federal loans like Pell Grants, Perkins loans, and direct subsidized loans are need-based.
+That is, you can avail them only depending on the government’s estimate of how much you will need.
 Private student loans, on the other hand, aren’t based on financial need.
 This is why they are highly preferred for filling any gaps in your budget.

 You do not have to fill any elaborate form, including the FAFSA

 Private student loans do not require you to fill out any elaborate forms, including the FAFSA, which most federal student loans do.
 The Free Application for Federal Student Aid or FAFSA is a necessity to avail federal student loans and is mainly used as a tool to let the borrower know what federal loans they are eligible for.
-Not filling one out can not stopping you from getting a private student loan for your studies.
+Not filling one out can not stop you from getting a private student loan for your studies.

 Private student loan rates and terms are open to customization

 If you are worried about repaying your student loan and are worried about the potential risk involved, then you frankly have nothing much to worry about.
 Private student loans come with a range of options to choose from.
 Most private student loan lenders offer both fixed and variable interest rate options.
 Some even offer custom, hybrid interest rate options.
 This is where a borrower may choose to stick to a fixed rate for a certain period and then move to a variable rate.
 You even have the liberty to pick a repayment plan that falls below your estimated risk tolerance.
-It is also important to note that different lenders come with their own special benefits and features depending on your credit situation.
+It is also important to note that different lenders come with their special benefits and features depending on your credit situation.
 You can also pick a term best suited for you.